timescale/docs.timescale.com-content/getting-started/scaling-out.md

 added to the current database using [`add_data_node`][add_data_node] and removed using [`delete_data_node`][delete_data_node].

-Note that a data node is local object on the access node that points to another database, typically on a remote host.
-The host could, however, be the same as the access node; this allows setting up a distributed database on a single server for, e.g., testing purposes.
+Note that a data node is a local object on the access node that points to another database, typically on a remote host.
+The host could be the same as the access node, which allows setting up a distributed database on a single server for, e.g., testing purposes.
 To achieve scale-out, however, each data node should be their own physical server with separate CPU and disk resources.